 Motives for Arson: Most industry observers point to profit as the primary motive for setting fires, and have commented on the increased use of arson by organized crime and drug dealers.
 The IRC study found that the most frequent motive for arson in the voluntary market for residential insurance was vandalism, accounting for 53 percent of all motives.
 Fraud was the motive in 14 percent of the fires, followed by revenge, accounting for 12 percent of the fires, concealment of another crime, 6 percent, and pyromania, a mental illness, accounted for 3 percent of the fires.
 Twelve percent cited other factors.

-Juveniles: In 2011, 32.7 percent of the people arrested for arson were under the age of 18.
-Ten years ago, the proportion of arrests of under-18 year old arsonists was 45 of total arson arrests.
+Juveniles: In 2013, 27.9 percent of the people arrested for arson were under the age of 18.
+In 2001, the proportion of arrests of under-18 year old arsonists was 45 percent of total arson arrests.
 A report issued in 2005 by the U.S. Department of Justice, in which the existing research literature on juvenile firesetting was reviewed, noted the distinction between fireplay, which involves elements of curiosity, a low level of intent and an absence of malice, and firesetting, where young people are willful actors who use fire as an instrument of power or as a weapon.
 (See Juvenile Firesetting: A Research Overview, http://www.ncjrs.gov/pdffiles1/ojjdp/207606.pdf ) The report also distinguishes between child and adolescent firesetting.
 Child firesetting includes children age 12 or younger while adolescent firesetting ranges from age 13 to adulthood.
 The report also reviewed education programs and intervention and treatment strategies.

 Arson Reporting Immunity: Immunity laws, in effect to some degree in all states since 1984, enable insurers and others such as law enforcers to exchange information freely without threat of civil suits for violation of privacy or for defamation.
 By encouraging the exchange of information, arson reporting immunity laws increase the number of arson claims denied and the number of arson arrests and convictions.
-According to the Coalition Against Insurance Fraud (http://www.insurancefraud.org/), by February 2013 all but five states granted immunity for reporting to law enforcers, 35 states and the District of Columbia for reporting to fraud bureaus and 28 states and the District of Columbia for reporting from one insurer to another.
+According to the Coalition Against Insurance Fraud (http://www.insurancefraud.org/), by January 2015 all but five states had granted immunity for reporting arson to law enforcers.
+The District of Columbia and 35 states had laws granting immunity for reporting to fraud bureaus.
+Twenty-eight states and the District of Columbia have laws granting immunity to insurers who report arson to other insurance companies.

 "Bad Faith" Lawsuits: An additional legal problem that insurers face in combating arson is "bad faith" lawsuits.
 Insurers are obliged to settle claims speedily.
 When a claim is denied because of arson, some claimants take the matter to court, suing insurers not only for the insurance money, but also for "bad faith" or punitive damages.
 Even when the insurer wins, these suits consume time and money.